17 Lice Symptoms with Pictures:

 The neck is another one of those “hot spots” where lice like to lay their eggs.
 Itching right at the hairline of the neck and the neck itself is very common.

-Another sign of lice caused by an allergic reaction to lice saliva is a neck rash or red bumps on the neck.
+Another sign of lice caused by an allergic reaction to lice saliva is a rash or red bumps.
 For many people, this sign can show up even before the itching begins.
 Many people term this "lice bites."
 In reality, these aren't actually lice bites, it's just another allergic reaction to lice saliva.